 CONTRACT AND ARRANGEMENT WITH RELATED PARTIES

-The Policy on Materiality of Related Party Transactions and dealing with Related PartyTransactions as approved by the Board may be accessed on the Company's website.
+The Policy on Materiality of Related Party Transactions and dealing with Related PartyTransactions was revised in line with the amendment in SEBI (LODR) 2015 and the same isavailable on the Company's website.

 SIGNIFICANT AND MATERIAL ORDERS PASSED BY THE REGULATORS OR COURTS

 There were no significant and material orders passed by the regulators or courts havingcompetent jurisdiction which could have an impact on the business of the Company underthe going concern concept.